 - The Bibb County Sheriff’s Office.
 Always contact law enforcement immediately after a dog bite, even if the dog has disappeared and the owner isn’t around.
 Officers will come to the scene, examine your injuries, and talk to any witnesses.
 The police report is a key piece of evidence in your claim.

 - Macon-Bibb County Animal Welfare.
-Animal Welfare captures stray animals and keeps records of many animal attacks.
+Though you might know it as Macon County Animcal Control, Animal Welfare captures stray animals and keeps records of many animal attacks.
 They can search their system for past attacks involving this same dog, or their records may help you identify the dog or find its owner.

 Will anything happen to the dog if I report a dog bite in Macon?